laertiades/s3_direct_upload/README.md

 # S3DirectUpload

-Easily generate a form that allows you to upload directly to Amazon S3.
-Includes version 9.7.0 of jquery-file-upload.
-Uses Bootstrap, Sass, and coffee.
-Multi file uploading supported by jquery-fileupload.
+Rails implementation of version 9.7.0 of jquery-file-upload for use with AWS S3.
+Supports Basic-Plus-UI.
+Uses Bootstrap, Sass, and Coffeescript.

 Code extracted from Ryan Bates' [gallery-jquery-fileupload](https://github.com/railscasts/383-uploading-to-amazon-s3/tree/master/gallery-jquery-fileupload).